corrode/corrode.github.io/content/blog/immutability/index.md

 revisions = """
 An earlier version of this article chose different examples to illustrate the benefits of immutability.
-These were a better fit for an article about functional programming in Rust, so I will use them in a future article.
+These were a better fit for an article about functional programming in Rust, so I replaced them.
 """
 +++

-Some Rustaceans go to great lengths to avoid copying data — even once.
+Some Rustaceans go to great lengths to avoid copying data &mdash; even once.

 This is typically noticeable among those with a background in systems programming, who are deeply conscious of performance and memory usage, sometimes